franciscozorrilla/metaGEM/README.md

 ## ☁️ Try it now

-You can try out `metaGEM` on the cloud by following along the google colab notebook.
+You can analyze a toy dataset using `metaGEM` by following along the google colab notebook on the cloud.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1I1S8AoGuJ9Oc2292vqAGTDmZcbnolbuj#scrollTo=awiAaVwSF5Fz)